alawong/ee-template/README.md

   * Ansible collections (these can be sourced from Red Hat Automation Hub, Ansible Galaxy, or can be custom collections downloaded from the AAP2 Private Automation Hub)
     * For Red Hat Automation Hub and Private Automation Hub collections, their respective API offline tokens are required

-Initialise your new EE repository within Bitbucket, following the naming convention `ee-<< EE name >>`.
-Clone both the new repository, and `ee-template` onto your server.
+Initialise your new EE repository within Bitbucket, following the naming convention `aa-ee-<< EE name >>`.
+Clone both the new repository, and `aa-ee-template` onto your server.

 Change directory into the repository.
 Then, copy the contents of this repository into your new repository `cp ee-template/ .`.

 Remove any dependency files that are unrequired, and add the dependencies in.